A. Vectors and vector arithmetic

 Conceptual comprehension

-1. Recall that a vector quantity is one in which two or more numbers with units is needed for a complete description.
+1. Recall that a vector quantity is one in which two or more numbers with units are needed for a complete description.
 For example, a complete description of a location on a two-dimensional grid can be provided by the x-component and the y-component of the vector.
 What are two different numbers that could be used to completely describe the same vector?

 Numerical analysis